 You will make those decisions if able.
-If you cannot and have no advance directive, GHS will follow the South Carolina Adult Health Care Consent Act.
+If you cannot and have no advance directive, Prisma Health will follow the South Carolina Adult Health Care Consent Act.
 This act lets someone else make medical decisions for you when you cannot.
 Under this act, possible decision makers are ranked according to their relationship to the patient.

 Who should know that I have an advance directive?

 You should share your feelings about medical treatment with your family and others who care about you.
 If you have questions about signing a living will or health care power of attorney, talk to your doctor or lawyer.
 You also may want to talk to your religious leader.

 Must I have a copy of my advance directive at the hospital?

 Yes.
 A copy must be placed in your records for doctors and hospital workers to honor it as legally valid.

 What is a living will?
 Is it the same as an ordinary will?